nhahub/NHA-201/Readme.md

-## NHA-201 Automation Testing Project
+## NHA-201 Automation Testing Project - SauceDemo.com Graduation Project DEPI (Digital Egypt Pioneers Initiative)

 This document consolidates information about the UI automation test suite for SauceDemo.com, developed by Group 201 for the DEPI Software